awsdocs/amazon-aurora-user-guide/doc_source/AuroraMySQL.Replication.CrossRegion.md

 ## Creating an Amazon Aurora MySQL DB Cluster That Is a Cross\-Region Read Replica<a name="AuroraMySQL.Replication.CrossRegion.Creating"></a>

-You can create an Aurora DB cluster that is a cross\-region Read Replica by using the AWS Management Console, the AWS Command Line Interface \(AWS CLI\), or the Amazon RDS API\.
-You can create cross\-region Read Replicas from both encrypted and unencrypted DB clusters\.
+You can create an Aurora DB cluster that is a cross\-Region read replica by using the AWS Management Console, the AWS Command Line Interface \(AWS CLI\), or the Amazon RDS API\.
+You can create cross\-Region read replicas from both encrypted and unencrypted DB clusters\.

-When you create a cross\-region Read Replica for Aurora MySQL by using the AWS Management Console, Amazon RDS creates a DB cluster in the target AWS Region, and then automatically creates a DB instance that is the primary instance for that DB cluster\.
+When you create a cross\-Region read replica for Aurora MySQL by using the AWS Management Console, Amazon RDS creates a DB cluster in the target AWS Region, and then automatically creates a DB instance that is the primary instance for that DB cluster\.

-When you create a cross\-region Read Replica using the AWS CLI or RDS API, you first create the DB cluster in the target AWS Region and wait for it to become active\.
+When you create a cross\-Region read replica using the AWS CLI or RDS API, you first create the DB cluster in the target AWS Region and wait for it to become active\.
 Once it is active, you then create a DB instance that is the primary instance for that DB cluster\.

-Replication begins when the primary instance of the Read Replica DB cluster becomes available\.
+Replication begins when the primary instance of the read replica DB cluster becomes available\.

-Use the following procedures to create a cross\-region Read Replica from an Aurora MySQL DB cluster\.
-These procedures work for creating Read Replicas from either encrypted or unencrypted DB clusters\.
+Use the following procedures to create a cross\-Region read replica from an Aurora MySQL DB cluster\.
+These procedures work for creating read replicas from either encrypted or unencrypted DB clusters\.

 ### Console<a name="AuroraMySQL.Replication.CrossRegion.Creating.Console"></a>

-**To create an Aurora MySQL DB cluster that is a cross\-region read replica with the AWS Management Console**
+**To create an Aurora MySQL DB cluster that is a cross\-Region read replica with the AWS Management Console**

 1. Sign in to the AWS Management Console and open the Amazon RDS console at [https://console\.aws\.amazon\.com/rds/](https://console.aws.amazon.com/rds/)\.